What are Cell Towers and How Do They Work?

 Point-to-points (also called P2P, not to be confused with peer-to-peer) are essentially relay systems for radio waves.

-Point-to-points have the advantage of creating a space in which cellular signal is quite strong, but does not create any signal itself.
+Point-to-points have the advantage of creating a space in which the cellular signal is quite strong but does not create any signal itself.
 The disadvantage is they increase the total amount of radio “noise” in the area, which makes telecommunications projects in that place more difficult.
 This only really becomes an issue in certain high-traffic areas.

 Carrier Bandwidths